Aspidistra elatior 'Lennon's Song'

 Aspidistra elatior ‘Lennon's Song’ (ex: Jonathan Lehrer) – Upright semi-glossy dark green leaves each sporting an irregular long and lean golden central flame.
-It is a strong, robust grower.
+It is a strong, robust grower and with relative speed form a weed proof colony, a tal ground cover perfect for park, larger landscape and estate.
 'Lennon's Song' was found in a Florida cut-flower growing field owned by Robin Lennon.
 Tony Avent from Plant Delights acquired this plant and introduced it to the plant world.
 Site Aspidistra elatior ‘Lennon's Song’ in shade planted in fertile draining soil.
 Cast Iron Plant demonstrates good drought tolerance once established.
 Clumping.
 Division.

 Zone:(7b)8 to 10

 Characteristics and Attributes for Aspidistra elatior 'Lennon's Song'

 - Spring / Summer / Autumn

 - Greenhouse / Alpine House